abrahamparayil/fscamp-site/README.md

 ### Generating Static Sites
 To generate static websites, just run the command `hugo` from the command line from the project's root folder where the config.toml file is present.
 This will generate the files in a directory called `public`.
 These files can now be deployed using a web server of your choice.

+### Workflow for camp.fsf.org.in
+- Run the hugo commands to generate the static site in the public folder.
+- Commit the contents of the public folder to the `production` branch.
+- The production branch can then be pushed to the server.